asingh34/Assignment5/README.md

 ## Breakdown of Information Architecture

 ### Ontology:
-* Describes the similarities between students, things they all have.
+* Describes the similarities between students, things they all have Each topic recieves an h2 header and the title name recievs the h1 with a picture.
+A paragraph or two for each section.

 Topics will be as follows:
 	* Early Life information
 	* Education Information
 	* Job History Information
-Each category recieves an h2 header and the title name recievs the h1 with a picture.
-A paragraph or two for each section.

 ---

 ### Taxonomy:
-* Multipage website consisting of 4 pages.
+* Multipage website consisting of 4 pages:
 1. Index
 2. Anant webpage (me content pulled from Team Rochester Assignment 2)
 3. Akshay Desai webpage (content pulled from Team Hell Assignment 2)